Healy aiming for what he thought was impossible

 Healy had warned before the first leg in Riga that the strength and physicality of RFS was something Linfield had to cope with, and they proved that with the first goal they scored from a corner.

-Ahead of Thursday's second leg, the former Rangers and Leeds United forward said his side will not be over-cautious, but that they need to be wary of the visitors' counter-attacks.
+Ahead of Thursday's second leg, Healy, who will take charge of his 350th match in charge of Linfield, said his side will not be over-cautious, but that they need to be wary of the visitors' counter-attacks.

 "We'll need to take care of set-plays, we will need to be better and we will need to be tighter," he explained.